QSFT/vasd-selinux/README.md

 ## Description

-A Red Hat Enterprise Linux SELinux policy for the Dell Authentication Services (a.k.a QAS or VAS)
+A Red Hat Enterprise Linux SELinux policy for the Authentication Services (a.k.a QAS or VAS)

 INSTALLATION
 ------------
 Requires:
- * Dell Authentication Services 4.1.0.20886 or newer.
+ * Quest Authentication Services 4.1.0.20886 or newer.

 Dependencies:
  * **RHEL 6 & equivalent** or higher